-Amount - how many units of an asset you want to buy/sell
+- Desired buy amount - how many units of an asset you want to buy/sell.

-Price - how many units of asset 1 per one unit of asset 2
+- Price per 1 unit - how many units of asset 1 per one unit of asset 2.

-You Pay/You Get - how much you want to spend/how much you wish to receive
+- Amount spent (You Pay/You Get) - how much you want to spend/how much you wish to receive.

 Note that trade pair can be switched by clicking the arrow icon between your trade pair available balances.

 Important: Trading fees are not calculated in the inserted amounts.
 Fees will be deducted at the time of order execution.